jdeitmerg/PlainReflow/README.md

 ## Status

 * Electronics: Mostly build but untested
-* Firmware: Basics only
+* Firmware: First prototype, needs testing with real hardware
 * Control design: Not even started
-* Documentation: Good enough for now
+* Documentation: Not good enough

 All in all, we're miles from a working prototype :/